Princely Chartanian Navy¶

 - Chartenmoor Harbour Defence Squadron — defensive small craft and minehunters for the capital approaches

-- Northern Aviation Detachment — maritime patrol aircraft and helicopters operating from Chartenmoor
+- Northern Aviation Detachment — CN-235 MPA and SAR helicopters operating from Chartenmoor

 Strait Force¶